 - No Time for Practice - We live accelerated lives, which means that a lot of my guitar students don't have time to practice.

 Solution: Find online lessons that are short and to the point.
 Watching one a few times over will take you about half an hour.
-You can print out the tabs afterwards, and practice the techniques without having to watch the video over each time, which means that you can practice and just fool around at any time of the day afterwards.
+You can print out the tabs afterward, and practice the techniques without having to watch the video over each time, which means that you can practice and just fool around at any time of the day afterward.

 And really, even 5 minutes at a time will be to your benefit.
 While you're watching TV, while something is in the microwave, while you're talking on the phone, while you're waiting for someone or something, etc. So my point is to have your guitar out where you can see it, making it easily accessible and pick it up whenever you can.

 So, now its time to unveil the ultimate, 100% guaranteed, super-duper extravagant secret to learning the guitar.
 Are you ready?
 Here you go:

 Believe me when I tell you that all of the "learn guitar overnight", or "in 5 days", or "in 5 weeks" programs are a bunch of bull.

 The people who make it seem easy, the rock stars, the classical guitarists, the guitar teachers, they have all been playing for many years, even decades!
 The best guitarists of all time, like Eric Clapton, Robert Johnson, Jimmy Page, Santana, etc. have devoted their life to learning the guitar.

 So the moral of the story is that you shouldn't get discouraged when you're not shredding like Slash after 3 months of playing.

 Well, it's no walk in the woods at first, but playing the guitar is a skill that becomes easy with time.
 It takes a considerable amount of practice, but it will be soooo much more than worth it.

 Playing the guitar is a wonderful hobby, and will bring countless hours of joy to you and your loved ones.
 And who knows, you might even make your fame and fortune performing.